1. Agriculture uses way more water than cities, but not necessarily 80 percent.

 The federal Central Valley Project's primary source is Lake Shasta (actually a dammed reservoir), and it mostly provides water to farms in the San Joaquin Valley.
 The California-run State Water Project draws most of its water from Lake Oroville (also a reservoir) and ships most of it to farms and cities in southern part of the state.

 But during the drought, water allocations to farms have regularly been cut back, sometimes significantly.

 3. Farms are relying on groundwater more and more.

-To make up for curtailed surface deliveries, farmers are pulling more water out of the ground.
-Farmers use some groundwater even in wet years to irrigate their crops, but the thinking is those supplies will be replenished by rain and snow.
+To make up for curtailed surface deliveries, farmers have pulled more water out of the ground.
+Farmers use some groundwater even in wet years to irrigate their crops, but the thinking is those supplies will be replenished in wet years.

 California was, until recently, the only state without a comprehensive statewide groundwater management plan.